andreasschrade/andreasschrade.github.com/_posts/2019-01-06-android-how-to-workmanager.md

 The _vertical axis_ represents the timing: Is it necessary that the work will be executed at an exact time or can it be deferred?

 WorkManager is on the lower right: guaranteed execution and deferrable.
-`Job Scheduler`, `Firebase JobDispatcher` and the combination of `AlarmManager` with `Broadcast receivers` fall into the same category.
+`Job Scheduler` and `Firebase JobDispatcher` fall into the same category.

 RxJava, Kotlin Coroutines and normal ThreadPools fall into the opposite category on the left side